wp-plugins/siteguard/readme.txt

 the specified number within the specified period is blocked for the specified time.
 Each user account is not locked.

+* Login Alert

+It is the function to make it easier to notice unauthorized login.
+E-mail will be sent to a login user when logged in.
+If you receive an e-mail to there is no logged-in idea, please suspect unauthorized login.

+* Fail Once

+It is the function to decrease the vulnerability against a password list attack.
+Even is the login input is correct, the first login must fail.
+After 5 seconds and later within 60 seconds, another correct login input make login succeed.
+At the first login failure, the following error message is displayed.

 * Disable Pingback

 The pingback function is disabled and its abuse is prevented.